Our Team Brains @ C-BRAIN

 ...

-Elveda Gozdas, PhD Instructor
+Elveda Gozdas, PhD Clinical Assistant Professor

 Elveda earned her doctoral degree in Physics under Dr. Scott K. Holland's mentorship at Cincinnati Children's Hospital/University of Cincinnati in 2018.
 There she examined the impact of premature birth and brain injury in infants on functional and structural brain networks using advanced MRI methods.
 She recently received the Pathway to Independence Award (K99/R00) from NICHD to pursue her independent research on predicting long-term outcomes in preterm infants using multimodal neuroimaging techniques and environmental factors.
 In her free time, Elveda enjoys quality time with family and friends, cooking and hiking.